Krupnik na Żeberkach z Kaszą Jęczmienną

 Choosing the Barley

-Fun fact: Krupnik’s name comes from a word krupy (croo-pyh) which is an old term to describe grains that were greased and polished, keeping its natural shape. [source]
+Fun fact: Krupnik’s name comes from the word ‘krupy’ (croo-pyh) which is an old term to describe grains that were greased and polished, keeping their natural shape. [source]

 While medium-ground barley grits are the most popular choice, I’ve tried krupnik before with thicker/larger alternatives.
 But while hulled barley (kasza pęczak) tastes great, it’s a bit too chunky for my liking.